fractalide/fractalide/fractals/README.md

 You'd use a [similar mechanism](https://github.com/fractalide/fractalide/blob/2312ac77fbb09f7a6cb2d29b79496a83aade3852/contracts/default.nix#L31) as above when exposing your contracts.

 ### Incremental Builds

+Incremental Builds speed up the development process, so that one doesn't have to compile the entire crate from scratch each time you make a change to the source code.

 Fractalide expands the nix-build system for incremental builds.
 The Incremental Builds only work when debug is enabled.
 They also need the path to a cache folder.
 The cache folder can be created from an old result by the `buildCache.sh` script.
 Per default the cache folder is saved in the `/tmp` folder of your system.
 Incremental Builds permit you to compile a crate without having to recompiled the crate dependency tree.